Razia Sultan: Early life

-Razia was born to the Delhi Sultan Shamsuddin Iltutmish, a Turkic slave (mamluk) of his predecessor Qutb al-Din Aibak.
-Razia's mother – Turkan Khatun was a daughter of Qutb al-Din Aibak, and the chief wife of Iltutmish.
+Razia was born to the Delhi Sultan Shamsuddin Iltutmish, an Ilbari Turkic slave (mamluk) of his predecessor Qutb ud-Din Aibak.
+Razia's mother – Turkan Khatun was a daughter of Qutb ud-Din Aibak, and the chief wife of Iltutmish.
 Razia was the eldest daughter of Iltutmish, and probably his first-born child.

 Ascension to the throne

 Iltutmish had groomed his eldest son Nasiruddin Mahmud to be his successor, but this son died unexpectedly in 1229.
 According to historian Minhaj-i-Siraj, Iltutmish believed his other sons were absorbed in pleasurable activities, and would be incapable of managing the state affairs after his death.
-While leaving for his Gwalior campaign in 1231,Iltutmish left his daughter Razia as in-charge of Delhi's administration.
+While leaving for his Gwalior campaign in 1231, Iltutmish left his daughter Razia as in-charge of Delhi's administration.
 Razia performed her duties so well that after returning to Delhi, Iltutmish decided to name her as his successor.
 Iltutmish ordered his officer mushrif-i mamlakat Tajul Mulk Mahmud Dabir to prepare a decree naming Razia as the heir apparent.
 When his nobles questioned this decision on the basis that he had surviving sons, Iltutmish replied that Razia was more capable than his sons.

 However, after Iltutmish's death, the nobles appointed his son Ruknuddin Firuz as the new king.
 Possibly, during his last years, Iltutmish had agreed to appoint a son as his successor.
 This is suggested by the fact that after becoming seriously ill, he had recalled Ruknuddin from Lahore to Delhi.
 Another possibility is that the legend of Iltutmish nominating Razia as his successor is a false story circulated by Razia's supporters after her ascension.
 Minhaj is the only near-contemporary source that narrates this legend, and he did not witness the events or the alleged decree himself: he was in Gwalior at the time, and did not return to Delhi until 1238.